Quantum erasing the memory of Wigner's friend: Results

 We now consider the following reformulation of the situation considered by FR in Ref.~\cite{Frauchiger18}.
 For a more detailed exact mapping of notations, see Table~\ref{t:Table}.
-The scenario involves two labs, each containing a qubit and an observer (referred to as a ``friend'' of Wigner), and two observers able to measure the two labs, W and \textoverline{W}.
+The scenario involves two labs, each containing a qubit and an observer (referred to as a ``friend'' of Wigner), and two super-observers able to measure the two labs, W and \textoverline{W}.
 For the sake of simplicity, we merge W and \textoverline{W} into a single observer external to the labs, that we call Wigner.
-A crucial assumption of the proposal is that Wigner is a ``super-observer'', able in particular to measure the two labs in bases incompatible with (rotated with respect to) those in which the friends are measuring their own qubits.

-The mere possibility of Wigner's full control over the labs prevents us from using the usual paradigm for measurement in quantum mechanics, involving the wavefunction collapse, to describe the measurements done by his friends.
-For this reason, we will use as model for the measurements performed by the friends \emph{unitary interactions with a memory} as introduced in Section \ref{s:Memory}.
-On the other hand, as Wigner's measurement marks the end of the experiment, and it is assumed that nobody else will manipulate Wigner and his environment, we can conversely describe Wigner's measurements via the usual projection postulate.
+The mere possibility of Wigner's full control over the labs prevents us from using the measurement postulate directly to describe the measurements done by his friends.
+We rather use the description presented in Section \ref{s:Memory} based on a unitary evolution of quantum systems playing the role of the friends' memories.
+On the other hand, as Wigner's measurement marks the end of the experiment, and it is assumed that nobody else will measure Wigner and his environment, we can describe Wigner's measurements via the usual projection postulate.